sieira/sereno/README.md

 https://github.com/chengxianga2008/node-cryptojs-aes

-Sereno is conceived to act as a middleware in NodeJS, using express and mongoose.

 The archetypal use-case is an unified mail inbox, where some user will need to keep a list of all the users and passwords associated to his personal addresses.
 Those passwords have to be kept safe, but the original information should be retrievable.